 Besides, Julie and I had seen some creek mouths go dry when further upstream, there were actually falls!
 I held out hope that perhaps most of the water went into the sand bed or into the vegetation somehow.

 Anyways, 20 minutes later, my worst fear came true.
-La Jolla Canyon Falls
+La Jolla Canyon Falls was dry!